 Learn More About Genetic Carrier Screening Costs

 Navigating the cost of genetic testing can be difficult.
 Fortunately, Genome Medical can help you with this process.
-Click here to visit the Genome Care NavigatorTM to learn more about carrier screening options and costs, order carrier screening for yourself, or connect you with a genetic counselor who can discuss your individualized carrier screening needs.
+Visit the Genome Care NavigatorTM to learn more about carrier screening options and costs, order carrier screening for yourself, or schedule a pregnancy genetic counseling session to discuss your individualized carrier screening needs.